jsmesonnier/jsmesonnier.github.io/_pages/about.md

 ---
 <p style='text-align: justify;'>Welcome on my personal website!
-I am an Associated Professor at <a href='https://www.sciencespo.fr/department-economics/researcher/jean-stephane-mesonnier.html'>Sciences Po </a> (on secondment from Banque de France) and a Senior Research Advisor at <a href='https://www.banque-france.fr/en/economics/economists-and-researchers/jean-stephane-mesonnier'>Banque de France</a>.
+I am a Senior Research Advisor at <a href='https://www.banque-france.fr/en/economics/economists-and-researchers/jean-stephane-mesonnier'>Banque de France</a> and an Affiliated Professor with the Economics Department of <a href='https://www.sciencespo.fr/department-economics/directory/mesonnier-jean-stephane/'>Sciences Po </a>.
 I am also an associate researcher with the <a href='http://www.chair-energy-prosperity.org/'>Chair Energy and Prosperity</a> (Fondation du risque, Paris).
-My research interests span monetary policy, financial intermediation and the economy, the economics of banking and corporate finance.
-My recent research focuses on greening finance and financing the energy transition.</p>
+My research interests span monetary policy, financial stability, banking economics and corporate finance.
+My recent research focuses on green and sustainable finance, which I also teach at Sciences Po.</p>

 You can view my detailed CV <a href='https://www.dropbox.com/s/7vvnkfuusphy7id/JSM_CVengl.pdf?dl=0'>here</a>.